Coffee-sipper/github-daily-activity-tracker/README.md

 # GitHub Daily Activity Tracker

-A small Python + GitHub Actions project that records one daily activity entry and commits the updated log automatically.
+A small Python project that uses GitHub Actions to automatically record a daily activity update.

 ## What it does

-Every day, GitHub Actions:
+Every day, the workflow:

-1. Runs `update.py`
+* runs `update.py`
-2. Adds today's UTC date/time to `activity.log`
+* adds the current UTC date and time to `activity.log`
-3. Increments the activity counter
+* updates the counter in `stats.json`
-4. Updates `stats.json`
-5. Commits the real file changes back to the repository
+* commits the changes to the repository

-You can also run it manually from the **Actions** tab.
+You can also run the workflow manually from the **Actions** tab.

-> This project is intentionally designed to record actual automated project activity, not to create meaningless empty commits.

 ## Project structure